 - 31-day money-back guarantee

-- Available on a range of platforms
+- Available on a range of platforms and devices

 PureVPN’s questionable history with customer data had us looking at every aspect of the service.
 Here are the main cons standing in its own way: